tipsycoder/schema-builder/README.md

 # Laravel/Lumen schema builder
 Database designer & migration generator package for laravel & lumen.
+Only for 5.5.* and 5.6.*

 Checkout **[agontuk.github.io/schema-designer](https://agontuk.github.io/schema-designer)** to see how it works.